Dr. Edward Mykytka937-229-2238

 Are you technically oriented?

-The program of study is interdisciplinary and administered by the School of Engineering with the support of the College of Arts and Sciences, the School of Business Administration, and the School of Education and Allied Professions.
+The program of study is interdisciplinary and administered by the School of Engineering with the support of the College of Arts and Sciences, the School of Business Administration, and the School of Education and Health Sciences.
 College graduates in all fields of study: business, education, engineering, engineering technology, liberal arts, physical sciences, and social sciences are invited into the Management Science program.

 The management scientist is the manager or staff specialist who is trained in the quantitative methodologies of operations research, systems analysis and the decision sciences.
 Graduates must be proficient in problem solving and decision-making, system modeling and optimization, and the application of probability and statistical theory to management problems.
 Graduates must also be familiar with a variety of other topics, such as quality control, inventory planning and control, reliability and maintainability, and system simulation.